Frequently Asked Questions

 Our 8 cottages are constructed with rammed-earth walls and galvanised-iron rooves.
 They’re simple in design, with a bedroom at each end, a living / dining area in between, a kitchen and bathroom (with shower) at the rear and a covered verandah at the front.
 They’re compact, but ideal for short term accommodation.

 What facilities are there within the cottages?

-All cottages have an open-plan living area (with fully-equipped kitchen, dining suite for 6, living room furniture, TV / DVD player, clock / radio, hair dryer and pot-belly stove), 2 bedrooms, a bathroom which is shared by all guests and a front verandah.
+All cottages have an open-plan living area (with fully-equipped kitchen, dining suite for 6, living room furniture, TV / DVD player, hair dryer and pot-belly stove), 2 bedrooms, a bathroom which is shared between all guests and a front verandah.